sosug32/OMIM_Cancer/README.md

 All packages should be installed prior to the analysis process which will take time less than a minute on a "normal" desktop computer.
 : install.packages(c('ggplot2', 'dplyr', 'stringi', 'reshape2', 'biomart', 'ggpubr', 'gridExtra', 'tclust', 'tclust', 'tclust', 'tclust'))

+The runtimes of this cancer enrichment analysis using a desktop computer takes less than 30 seconds.